awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kinesisanalyticsv2-applicationreferencedatasource.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ReferenceDataSource`  <a name="cfn-kinesisanalyticsv2-applicationreferencedatasource-referencedatasource"></a>
-For an SQL\-based Amazon Kinesis Data Analytics application, describes the reference data source by providing the source information \(Amazon S3 bucket name and object key name\), the resulting in\-application table name that is created, and the necessary schema to map the data elements in the Amazon S3 object to the in\-application table\.
+For a SQL\-based Kinesis Data Analytics application, describes the reference data source by providing the source information \(Amazon S3 bucket name and object key name\), the resulting in\-application table name that is created, and the necessary schema to map the data elements in the Amazon S3 object to the in\-application table\.
 *Required*: Yes
 *Type*: [ReferenceDataSource](aws-properties-kinesisanalyticsv2-applicationreferencedatasource-referencedatasource.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)